pclusius/arca-box/README.md

 1) Go to directory install/
 2) run install_on_csc.sh (e.g. "sh install_on_csc.sh")
 3) follow the instructions.
 If the compiling step does not work for some reason, you can try running the install script again but omit the compiling.
-Them navigate to ARCA root dir and try compiling there again (with command "make").
+Then navigate to ARCA root dir and try compiling there again (with command "make").
    In the "makefile", you might want to change the code optimization to O2 or even O3 (default is O1).

 How to install on Windows 10: